 To learn more about higher interest rates and high-yield fixed deposits, check out the GlobalBanks Rates Index, which you can access for free.
-Additionally, we also share tips and recommendations for how to access the highest interest rates in different countries around the world.
+Additionally, we also share tips and recommendations for how to access the highest interest rates in the top offshore banking jurisdictions around the world.

 Do you have an international business?
 Have you ever done business abroad?
 Then you know how expensive things can get if you bank in the wrong country.

-Similarly, if you run a business that has any cross-border transactions or deals with other currencies, the benefits of an international bank account can be enormous.
+Similarly, if you run a business that has any cross-border transactions or deals with other currencies, the benefits of offshore banking can be enormous.

 For example, let’s say a Canadian company is using a Canadian bank and they have to pay business expenses in US dollars.
 If the CAD plummets against the USD, then the Canadian company has to pay significantly more for those expenses.

 And while the Canadian company could have a USD account at their Canadian Bank, Canadian banks often have unfavorable currency exchange rates and fees…. because, well, they can.

 In contrast, if the Canadian company had a USD account at a US bank in the United States (an international bank account), they could minimize their currency risk, gain favorable exchange rates from USD to CAD, and enjoy the appreciation of the USD against CAD.

 This scenario plays out for international businesses each day.
 Those that take the time to identify the international banks and bank accounts with the best rates for their operating currencies will save big and protect their businesses from currency fluctuations in the future.